Nashville-Public-Library/circll/README.md

 # circll
 Circulation client for Nashville Public Library / Limitless Libraries circulation staff using SIP2 and CarlXAPIs

-**The following documention outlines print configuration settings for the Firefox browser while using "mvp" version of CIRCLL Web Client**
+**The following documention outlines print configuration settings for the Firefox browser while using CIRCLL Web Client**

 **1. To set automatic printing:**
   * Type `about:config` into the address bar.